-Traveling through what could arguably be termed as a busy year for Reeks Of Effort, consisting of parties, proms, splits with Art Is Hard and a DIY comic/compilation package, the blog come record label has once again broken cover by releasing the second volume of its ‘Sick Of Hits’ series, this time giving tape space to a tentative collection of artists consisting of Trust Fund, Lone Omi and Something.
+Traveling through what could arguably be termed as a busy year for Reeks Of Effort – consisting of parties, proms, splits with Art Is Hard and a DIY comic/compilation package – the blog/record label has once again broken cover by releasing the second volume of its ‘Sick Of Hits’ series; giving tape space to a tentative collection of artists consisting of Trust Fund, Lone Omi and Something.

-Penultimate position in the compilation is rewarded to Lone Omi’s ‘Wolf Mouth‘ which presents perhaps the most mature composition on the record, with its sultry, blues and R&B esque intro, contorted with a skuzzy production that calls to mind the numerous, empowering ballads that came out of the 60’s civil rights movements.
-It’s this theme of trying to connect with your inner most feelings that the EP carries which brings us to the closer of the mixtape, Something’s cacophonous but tender rendition of typical Jazz Standard ‘Moon River‘, a cover drenched in murk and malaise with vocals that sound like they’re being sung down a telephone wire.
+Penultimate position in the compilation is rewarded to Lone Omi’s ‘Wolf Mouth‘, which presents perhaps the most mature composition on the record.
+As the songs opens tenderly the sultry blues and R&B tilted intro, contorted with a skuzzy production, calls to mind the numerous empowering ballads that came out of the 60’s civil rights movements.
+It’s the EP’s theme of trying to connect with your deep and inner-most feelings which brings us to the closer of the mixtape, Something’s cacophonous but tender rendition of typical Jazz Standard ‘Moon River‘: a cover drenched in murk and malaise with vocals that sound like they’re being sung down a telephone wire.

 Reeks Of Effort’s ‘Sick Of Hits Vol.2‘ has offered us a stark alternative to the upbeat and driven persona of its predecessor.
 The collection of 6 tunes here on offer shows the much more delicate and sentimental side to the label, although listening through the compilation may be slightly unsettling at times due to the unrelenting, raw emotive nature of the compositions.
 However, for a collection of songs to dive into in times of anguish and heartache, Reeks Of Effort have got you covered and thus prove once again that the label have the knack for creating mixtapes that will connect with you in one way or another.